stv-io/packer-dockerfile/README.md

 # packer-dockerfile

-Starting from a public image of packer and adding to it utilities to help image testing
+Starting from a public image of packer and adding to it utilities to help image testing.

 - [`packer`](https://www.packer.io/)
 - [`jq`](https://stedolan.github.io/jq/)